 BKY is a vibrant and challenging project that we warmly invite you to become an active part of.
-BKY is affliated to:
+BKY is affiliated to:

-For further information of dates and timing of events, study sessions, courses and services please click on: the Calendar and Forthcoming Events.
+For further information of dates and timing of events, study sessions, courses and services please click on: the Calendar.

 ‘But there come times – perhaps this is one of them – when we have to take ourselves more seriously or die; when we have to pull back from the incantations, rhythms we moved to thoughtlessly, and disenthrall ourselves, bestow ourselves to silence or a severer listening, cleansed of formulas, oratory, choruses, laments, static crowding the wires.’

 Adrienne Rich, feminist, lesbian, poet.
 From the poem Transcendental Etude

 ‘I am A VAGABONDI have NO FRIENDS no relations MY SOLITUDE is immense UNBEARABLE‘.

 Joseph Roth, author of The Radetsky March and The Wandering Jews.